Task Dependencies and Priority Inversion

 As demonstrated in the previous section, when a higher-priority task attempts to acquire a mutex owned by a lower-priority task, the lower-priority task inherits the higher-priority task’s priority.
 This follows the Inheritance Protocol mechanism, which is the default behavior for mutexes in Zephyr RTOS.

 This behavior can be modified using the CONFIG_PRIORITY_CEILING configuration parameter.
 This parameter defines the minimum priority value that a thread will acquire as part of the priority inheritance protocol.
 Setting this value to a level equal to or lower than the idle thread’s priority level (i.e., the highest possible integer value) will disable the priority inheritance algorithm.
-By default, the idle thread’s priority is \(15\) and if you add the CONFIG_PRIORITY_CEILING=15 configuration parameter in your {{ prj_conf }} file, this will disable the PIP mechanism.
+By default, the idle thread’s priority is \(15\) and if you add the CONFIG_PRIORITY_CEILING=15 configuration parameter in your prj.conf file, this will disable the PIP mechanism.

-Exercice 2 (Deliverable for the Project - Phase C)
+Exercise 2 (Deliverable for the Project - Phase C)

 - Run your application with PIP deactivated and collect event statistics.

-- Take a snapshot of the time diagram like the one in Figure 5.
-Annotate the diagram to
+- Take a snapshot of the time diagram like the one in Figure 6.
+Annotate the diagram to explain what task deadline is missed.
+Explain why this occurs without PIP.

 - Both the annotated snapshot and the statistical analysis results must be added to the